 On the Saturday, get busy tidying up and cleaning the house so it is sparkly and clean for mum’s big day.
 Even better, tidy up your room without complaining!
 If you aren’t sure just how mum likes it, you can always call in a professional cleaner to make sure everything is up to scratch.

-Lockdown will eventually end, so why not buy mum something she can use when this is all over.
+Why not buy mum something she can enjoy throughout the year.
+After all, we appreciate mum everyday, not just on Mothers’ Day.
 Whether she loves massages, would appreciate being sent on a shopping spree, wants to enjoy high tea out with girlfriends… think about what she would enjoy and give her something to look forward to.
-There’s lot of ideas for now and after isolation here!
+There’s lot of ideas here!

 Get the whole family together and join in some gaming fun.
 If you don’t have any board games at home, it is time to stock up.
 Think trivia games, Monopoly, Pictionary and other classics the whole family can get involved in.
 You can also DIY the games and enjoy some Charades and Celebrity Heads.